RichieGarafola-IberiaAdvisory/OpportunityTracker/README.md

 If you find any issues or have suggestions for improvements, feel free to raise an issue or submit a pull request.
 We welcome contributions from the community to enhance the functionality and usability of the Opportunity Tracker app.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code following the terms of the license.

 ## Credits

 The Opportunity Tracker app was developed by https://github.com/RichieGarafola-IberiaAdvisory.